kiba/Writings/fac/chp7_a_new_kingdom.md

 I don't like it, but Rin can't do any research while she endlessly converse with Professor Oobleck.
 It's a very necessary job.

-It turned out that Oobleck didn't know very much about the language either.
-Remnant as a whole really don't.
+It turned out that Oobleck didn't know very much about the language either, because the state of Remnant's knowledge about the dead language is so poor.
 So, it's a learning journey for both.

 We got a whole knowledge base on this language, with children book.
-So that's what they're going through.
+Each day, their conversations would improve bit by bit.

 **Day 176**

 The ruse is up.
 They discovered that we only are a kingdom of two.
 Uh oh.
-The military guys are still very nervous of our military capability, though.
+The military guys are still very nervous of our military capability, so it isn't so bad.

 Other delegation from other kingdoms arrive.
 More politics.

 **Day 178**

-The delegation from the four kingdom agreed to set up an embassies anyway.
+The delegation from the four kingdom agreed to set up an embassies in this new kingdom.
 Oobleck, among others, will be staying on as a translator.

 We were also gifted children's book on their languages.
 Joy!